Usually, when you use a virtualization solution, you create the virtual machines from this program and you install the operating system there.

 OR change the port shown here so that the VMware Workstation Server doesn't conflict with VMware vCenter Converter Standalone.

-Important : since version 16 of VMware Workstation, this feature no longer exists, but the associated "VMware Workstation Server" service (which corresponds to the "vmware-hostd.exe" process) still exists and is configured to start automatically when Windows starts up .
+Important : in the version 16.0 only of VMware Workstation, this feature no longer exists, but the associated "VMware Workstation Server" service (which corresponds to the "vmware-hostd.exe" process) still exists and is configured to start automatically when Windows starts up .

 You can therefore no longer disable this sharing of virtual machines in the settings of VMware Workstation.